 Estate(All variants) models made between 2015 and 2020 have a minimum nose weight of 90 kg and a maximum nose weight of 90 kg.

 Nose weight is the force on the towball when a caravan or trailer is attached.
 Every towbar for every vehicle will have a specific nose weight for that vehicle which can differ between the age of the vehicle and the variation of the model.
 It is crucial that you don’t exceed the nose weight set on the towbar as this is dangerous and can decrease stability when towing.

 We would always recommend having a dedicated electrics kit installed, where possible.
-This syncs with modern computer functions of your Estate, like ABS and trailer stability, rather than just basic lighting.
+This syncs with modern computer functions of your Estate(All variants), like ABS and trailer stability, rather than just basic lighting.

 Of course, you can choose between a dedicated kit or a universal kit, and we do offer both, but a universal electrical kit can affect your manufacturer warranty and you might also need to install a bypass relay.